kekrajb/NeptuneFixed/README.md

 ## Known Issues

-- Home indicator overlaps Tab Bar labels and the keyboard in applications if enabled.
-This issue cannot be fixed until rootlessJB3 offers access to applications.
-Please don't bother the developer of rootlessJB3, as it won't accelerate the developement process.

-**Workaround:** Use the version of Neptune that does not include the home indicator.

 - The dock is not sized properly on the iPhone SE.
 This will be fixed in a future update.
 (Likely in a revised version of beta 4)

 - Beta 4 has not been tested on iPhone 6, iPhone 7 Plus, iPhone 8 Plus, and iPhone SE, and may have minor visual bugs.